nessalauren5/techtack/README.md

 ## Challenges I ran into
 So many!
 Here are a list of brick walls I hit along the way:

+I'm familiar with javascript but in a much lighter context than this project required.
+Node gave me quite a few headaches, especially when it came to [Error: Can't set headers after they are sent.](github.com)

+I've never actually run an https server on my own so creating the keys correctly, signed by CA was a new experience.

 ## Accomplishments that I'm proud of
 This entire project!
 This was my first bot of any kind, and on top of that I was utilizing several new frameworks and APIs - node.js, stackoverflow, facebook messenger.